mysqljs/mysql/Readme.md

 At this point the module is ready to be tried out, but a lot of things are yet to be done:

+* Handle timeouts / reconnect
-* Auto-cast mysql types into JS types
+* Remaining mysql commands
 * Prepared Statements
 * Charsets handling
+* Packet's > 16 MB
+* Compression
+* Performance profiling
-* ...
+* ?

 ## License